 (#154)If a separate MAC SAP per AP MLD is used as described in 37.14.8 (General) and the target AP MLD has not initiated the DS mapping update for the non-AP MLD, the target AP MLD shall initiate it for the non-AP MLD and unblock the IEEE 802.1X Controlled Port for general data traffic to pass between the non-AP MLD and the target AP MLD.

-The target AP MLD shall consider the SMD BSS transition execution procedure complete (i.e., the non-AP MLD has fully transitioned to the target AP MLD) if the non-AP MLD has indicated that the DLDrainTime has terminated.
+The target AP MLD shall consider the SMD BSS transition execution procedure complete (i.e., the non-AP MLD has fully transitioned to the target AP MLD) if the non-AP MLD has indicated that the ST transitory has terminated.

 NOTE 1 – The necessary contents of the ST execution response (e.g. security parameters) might have been provided by the target AP MLD to the current AP MLD during the SMD BSS transition preparation procedure.

-NOTE 2 – The current AP MLD is expected to set the DLDrainTime to a value sufficiently large for the non-AP MLD to receive all the buffered data from the current AP MLD.
+NOTE 2 – The current AP MLD is expected to set the Nominal Maximum ST Transitory Duration field to a value sufficiently large for the non-AP MLD to receive all the buffered data from the current AP MLD.

+If the current AP MLD receives an ST execution request beyond the timeout value(#515) described in 37.14.5.2 (Target links preparation) or the target AP MLD has not been prepared for SMD BSS transition for the non-AP MLD as described in 37.14.5 (SMD BSS transition preparation procedure), the current AP MLD shall send an ST execution response to the non-AP MLD with the Status Code field set to REJECTED_ST.(#2023)

-The non-AP MLD shall not transmit Class 3 frames to the target AP MLD until it has received the ST execution response with status value set to SUCCESS from the current AP MLD for at least one link.
+The non-AP MLD shall not transmit Class 3 frames to the target AP MLD until it has received the ST execution response with Status Code field set to SUCCESS from the current AP MLD for at least one link.

 SMD BSS transition execution procedure via the target AP MLD